-where $\hat{A}$ is an estimate of the advantage function given by,
+where $\hat{A}$ is an estimate of the advantage function given by

-where $k$ can vary from state to state and is upper bounded by $t_{max} $.
+and $k$ varies from state to state and has an upper bound of $t_{max} $.

-As with value-based methods, this method relies on actor-learners and accumulate updates for improving training stability.
-The parameters of $\theta$ of the policy and $\theta _w$ of the value function are shared, even if they are shown to be separate for generality.
-For example, a convolutional neural network has one softmax output for the policy $\pi_\theta (s_t, a_t)$ and one linear output for the value function $ V (s_t;\theta _w)$, with all non-output layers shared.
+The parameters $\theta$ (of the policy) and $\theta _w$ (of the value function) are shared even when they are shown to be separate for generality.
+For example, a convolutional neural network has one softmax output for the policy $\pi_\theta (s_t, a_t)$ and one linear output for the value function $ V (s_t;\theta _w)$, and all its non-output layers are shared.